-EF China’s grantmaking has, until now, been managed by the U.S.-based Grants Management team at EF.
-The new Grants Management Lead will have the opportunity to establish the grants management function within EF China, taking a consultative approach to tailor the policies, procedures, systems, and processes to the needs of the grantmaking in China while remaining attentive to the compliance needs of U.S. laws and regulations.
+EF China’s grantmaking has been managed by the US-based Grants Management team at EF.
+The Grants Officer, China will have the opportunity to transition the grants management function to oversight by the Beijing office, taking a consultative approach to tailor the policies, procedures, systems, and processes to the needs of the grantmaking in China while remaining attentive to the compliance needs of U.S. laws and regulations.

-As an expert in, and advocate for, grants management best practices, the Grants Management Lead will ensure efficient and effective grantmaking while documenting and assessing current practice.
-Building on a solid foundation, this individual will optimize processes and policies to adapt grantmaking to the China market, and will develop materials and facilitate trainings to support understanding and full adoption by colleagues in the EF China office.
+As an expert in, and advocate for, grants management best practices, the Grants Officer, China will ensure efficient and effective grantmaking while documenting and assessing current practice.
+Building on the existing expertise, systems, and processes of EF’s US-based organization as well as existing processes and procedures for grantmaking in China, this individual will optimize processes and policies to adapt grantmaking to the China market.

-A priority project for the Grants Management Lead will be to assess the current grants management system (GMS), with support from the U.S.-based Grants Management team and in consultation with the Operations and Program teams at EF China.
+A priority project for the Grants Officer, China will be to assess the current grants management system (GMS), with support from the US-based Grants Management team and in consultation with the Operations and Program teams at EF China.
 Expected follow-on work would be to identify and recommend a replacement GMS, migrate current grantmaking to the new system, and train and support staff in the use of the new system.
-The Grants Management Lead will facilitate stakeholder engagement across the EF China team to design, develop, implement, and integrate grant tracking technologies, workflows, and data management systems, working to optimize the data and systems for reporting and analysis, while being aware of the constraints of applying technological solutions within China, particularly for grantees.
+The Grants Officer, China will facilitate stakeholder engagement across the EF China team to design, develop, implement, and integrate grant tracking technologies, workflows, and data management systems, working to optimize the data and systems for reporting and analysis, while being aware of the constraints of applying technological solutions within China, particularly for grantees.

-EF China seeks a grants management professional with a deep understanding of grants and contracting policies, systems, and processes that comply with U.S. laws and regulations.
-Candidates must have a practical understanding of 501(c)(3) nonprofit organizations and how public charities are regulated in the United States – particularly grantmaking and grant-receiving organizations – and be able to adapt these policies into EF China’s operations.
+EF seeks a grants management professional with a deep understanding of grants and contracting policies, systems, and processes that comply with U.S. laws and regulations.
+Candidates must have a practical understanding of 501(c)(3) nonprofit organizations and how public charities are regulated in the U.S. – particularly grant-making and grant-receiving organizations – and be able to adapt these policies into EF China’s operations.

 Ideal candidates will have a strong systems orientation, with a track record of improving and enhancing existing grants management technologies and developing new solutions, and who maintain awareness of platforms on the market.
-The Grants Management Lead must have the ability to maintain data within a database and to produce high-quality reports.
+Related is the ability to train colleagues on systems and related processes.
+The Grants Officer, China must have the ability to maintain data within a database and to produce high-quality reports.
 Keen attention to detail and accuracy are imperative.

 Successful candidates will have a proven track record of designing, planning, and implementing process improvement initiatives, along with a collaborative approach to problem-solving and process design.
 Project management skills, including a demonstrated ability to develop and implement complex projects, are essential.

-A bachelor’s degree or equivalent experience is required.
-Candidates must have a minimum of eight years of grants and contract management experience, either within a grantmaking foundation (preferred) or as a grantee.
+Candidates must have a minimum of 5 years of grants and contract management experience within a nonprofit grantmaking context.
 Strong familiarity with data systems and business processes, especially related to grantmaking, is essential.
-The ability to conduct business in Mandarin is strongly preferred.

-The Grants Management Lead may be located in EF’s San Francisco, CA office or EF China’s Beijing office.
-This position requires occasional international travel.
+The Grants Officer, China is located in EF’s San Francisco, CA office.
+This position requires international travel.